AdamPayzant/COMP4109Project/README.md

 The server has only been validated in Linux, though it is likely compatible with other OS's.s The server can be either built from source or run from a precompiled binary.
-If using the default settings, a Mariadb server must be running locally on port 3306.
+If using the default settings, a `Mariadb` server must be running locally on port 3306.
-This DB must have a user named smvs with the password "password" and have a database named "smvsserver".
+This DB must have a user named `smvs` with the password `"password"` and have a database named `"smvsserver"`.
 For a local database server, running the following query will initialize the database.
 ```
 CREATE USER 'smvs'@localhost IDENTIFIED BY 'password';